African Portfolio Covid-19 Updates

-- Entry Requirements: No fever or symptoms on arrival and negative COVID-19 PCR test taken a maximum of 72 hours prior to arrival
+- Entry Requirements: No fever or symptoms on arrival and negative COVID-19 PCR test taken a maximum of 72 hours prior to departure

 - Borders – Open

-- Entry Requirements: No fever or symptoms on arrival and negative COVID-19 PCR test taken a maximum of 72 hours prior to arrival.
+- Entry Requirements: No fever or symptoms on arrival and negative COVID-19 PCR test within 96 hours of departure.
 A rapid antigen test is required on arrival.

 - Quarantine: If symptomatic, at traveler’s own expense